FeatherFramework/feather-menu/README.md

 ### Register Menu
 Register and open a UI page/menu
----@param `type` string the type of menu (currently only default)
+- @param `type` string the type of menu (currently only default)
----@param `namespace` string  This is the menu ui group, group of pages have same namespace
+- @param `namespace` string  This is the menu ui group, group of pages have same namespace
----@param `name` string This is the name of the specific page
+- @param `name` string This is the name of the specific page
----@param `data` table a table consisting of the config and menu elements.
+- @param `data` table a table consisting of the config and menu elements.
----@param `onsubmit` any Callback for page submits, returns table of changes, and table of menu/page
+- @param `onsubmit` any Callback for page submits, returns table of changes, and table of menu/page
----@param `oncancel` any Callback for page cancels, returns table of changes, and table of menu/page
+- @param `oncancel` any Callback for page cancels, returns table of changes, and table of menu/page
----@param `onchange` any Callback for page changes, returns table of changes, and table of menu/page
+- @param `onchange` any Callback for page changes, returns table of changes, and table of menu/page
----@param `close` any Callback for page closes
+- @param `close` any Callback for page closes
----@returns table {} page table object
+- @returns table {} page table object

 > FeatherMenu.Register(type, namespace, name)